I was asked recently on Facebook:

 Great question.
 There are two methods for assessing your fair billing rate, and both are important, the floor and the ceiling.

 Your Floor Minimum Billing Rate

-Now here’s the part almost every consultant I’ve ever talked to gets wrong.
+Now here’s the part almost every consultant does wrong.
 They assume 100% utilization, meaning every hour they’re clocked into work, they’re doing billable work.
 That’s far, far, far from the truth.
-The reality is that consultants are lucky to get 2/3 utilization, and a better, safer estimate is 50% utilization.
-The other 50% of your time will be spent building your business.
-Thus, apply the appropriate multiplier based on what you think or know your utilization rate to be.
-If you’re just getting started out, assume 50% to start.
-That would mean your billable hourly rate would be $62.50/hour.
-That’s the floor.
+The reality is that consultants are lucky to get 50% utilization.
+If you’ve ever done business with an agency, the average billing rate is 3x the salary of the person doing the work; that 3x multiple translates into 33% billable time.
+The other 67% of your time will be spent building your business, marketing yourself, speaking, etc.

 Don’t accept any project under that rate unless there’s some massive leverage that comes with the project, like the opportunity to move up the food chain somehow.
 If you’re billing a project with a “Set Rate”, decide how many hours it will take you to accomplish it, multiply times your hourly rate, and be sure to specify in your contract that the project is restricted to X hours, with additional hourly charges for every hour after that point.